xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 ### Enable the Integration and Authenticate Azure DevOps Organization

 You need to enable ADO integration and authenticate your ADO to retrieve and map test artifacts between two systems and submit test results to ADO.
-Do as follow:
+Do as follows:

 In Katalon Studion, go to **Project > Settings > Integrations > Azure DevOps**: